Tools to Help You Uncover Implicit Bias — Plus, What That Actually Means

 "Implicit bias is a learned, unconscious attitude, association, belief, feeling, or stereotype that we have in favor of our in-group and likely against people who have characteristics that differ from ours," explains Suzy Fauria, L.M.S.W., a child therapist and anti-racist educational consultant.

-For example, continues Fauria, if you've learned—through personal experiences, media exposure, and general cultural conditioning throughout your life—that women are caretakers, it may be difficult for you to envision women in leadership positions.
-Some implicit biases develop to favor men over women, young people over elderly people, white folks over BIPOC folks, "or, if you have learned through the media that Black folks are likely to be strong, your implicit bias may not allow you to associate Black people with physical weakness," explains Fauria.
+For example, continues Fauria, if you've learned — through personal experiences, media exposure, and general cultural conditioning throughout your life — that women are caretakers, it may be difficult for you to envision women in leadership positions.
+Some implicit biases develop to favor men over women, young people over elderly people, white people over BIPOC, "or, if you have learned through the media that Black folks are likely to be strong, your implicit bias may not allow you to associate Black people with physical weakness," explains Fauria.
 "These biases then have implications in hiring and quality medical care, respectively."

 To be clear, implicit biases can be different from your declared, conscious beliefs, notes Fauria.
 "Our conscious beliefs are ones in which we choose," she explains.
 "They likely form our personal code of ethics.
 However, we can possess beliefs and even take actions that are misaligned with our unconscious belief system.
 For instance, I may be a self-identified feminist, and unconsciously believe that women are inferior to men."
 (Related: Are We Sexist About Healthy Food?)